 Yes.
 Travelers must be at least 18 years old at the time that the application is submitted.

-6. If I received an Education and Culture Program Travel Grant in a previous round, am I eligible to re-apply?
+6. If I received an Education and Culture Program Travel Grant/exchange funding in a previous round, am I eligible to re-apply?

-Yes, but only five years after your last grant.
-Priority will be given to new travelers.
+Yes, but only two years after your last grant.
+Priority will be given to new applicants.
 If you are a non-U.S. citizen, you must abide by the J-1 Visa two-year residency requirement.

 The Education and Culture Travel Grant aims to promote access to inclusive exchange opportunities for members across the Partners of the Americas network.
-For that reason, the Education and Culture Program prioritizes travelers who have not traveled with a travel grant before.
+For that reason, the Education and Culture Program prioritizes travelers who have not traveled with a US Government funded exchange before.

 7. Do U.S. Embassies in the home or host countries need to approve travel?